TryGhost/node-sqlite3/README.md

 Visit the “[Using Node modules](https://github.com/rogerwang/node-webkit/wiki/Using-Node-modules)” article in the node-webkit's wiki for more details.

-## Building for sqlcipher
+## Building for SQLCipher

-For instructions for building sqlcipher see
+For instructions for building SQLCipher see
 [Building SQLCipher for node.js](https://coolaj86.com/articles/building-sqlcipher-for-node-js-on-raspberry-pi-2/)

-To run node-sqlite3 against sqlcipher you need to compile from source by passing build options like:
+To run node-sqlite3 against SQLCipher you need to compile from source by passing build options like:

     npm install sqlite3 --build-from-source --sqlite_libname=sqlcipher --sqlite=/usr/

     node -e 'require("sqlite3")'

-If your sqlcipher is installed in a custom location (if you compiled and installed it yourself), you'll also need to to set some environment variables:
+If your SQLCipher is installed in a custom location (if you compiled and installed it yourself), you'll also need to to set some environment variables:

 ### On OS X with Homebrew